Real-Skill/javascript-tasks/README.md

             should respond with 400 status code
         when owner is missing
             should respond with 200 status code
-        when posting dog with id not found in db should respond 404 status code
+        when posting dog with id is not found in db should respond 404 status code
         when authentication token is invalid
             should respond with 401